Zerobaseone: 2024: Japanese debut, You Had Me at Hello, Cinema Paradise and first tour

-2025–present: Prezent, Blue Paradise, and Never Say Never
+2025: Subsequent releases and concerts

+Zerobaseone at the media showcase of their EP Blue Paradise in February 2025.

 On January 29, Zerobaseone released their first Japanese-language EP Prezent with title track "Now or Never".
 In addition to the title track and Japanese versions of previous title tracks, "Feel the Pop" and "Good So Bad", this album also included the Pokémon Horizons: The Series soundtrack song "Only One Story", and 3 other original Japanese songs.
 Prior to the release of Prezent, Zerobaseone released "Doctor!
-Doctor!" on January 20, 2025, which serves as a pre-release single for their fifth Korean-language EP Blue Paradise.
+Doctor!" on January 20, which serves as a pre-release single for their fifth Korean-language EP Blue Paradise.
 It was released on February 24, alongside the title track "Blue".
-On the same day, it was reported that WakeOne is evaluating a plan to extend the contract period of Zerobaseone.
+On the same day, it was reported that WakeOne was evaluating a plan to extend the contract period of Zerobaseone.

-On September 1, Zerobaseone released their first studio album Never Say Never, following the release of the single "Slam Dunk" on July 23.
-The group released their first special Japanese EP Iconik on October 29.
+On April 18, Zerobaseone held their second fan concert, 2025 Zerobaseone Fancon Blue Mansion, in KSPO Dome spanning for three days.
+In early July, WakeOne announced that the group run a pop-up cafe named Our Blue Bakery from July 10 to 20, in Seoul celebrating their second anniversary of debut and their second Asia tour, Hear & Now, scheduled from October to December.
+On July 20, WakeOne confirmed that Zerobaseone would release their first studio album Never Say Never on September 1, following the release of the first single "Slam Dunk" on July 23.
+By September 1, the group's first album and its title track, "Iconik", was released.

+On September 18, WakeOne announced that Zerobaseone would be releasing their second Japanese-language EP Iconik on October 29, and it includes the Japanese version of the previous title tracks: "Iconik", "Slam Dunk", and "Blue".
+On October 2, the group released the live version of "I Know You Know" a day before the start of their second tour.
+On December 1, WakeOne announced the extension of the group activities until March 2026.